 Faculty returning to College employment will have their previously accrued sick leave balance reinstated.

-Recording leave.

-It shall be the responsibility of the Human Resources Director to establish a system of accounting to record accumulated leave under this section and monitor the use of such leave.

 Bereavement and Emergency Leave.

-In order to receive full compensation for absences from duty due to bereavement and emergencies faculty shall comply with the following procedure:
+Sick leave may be used for bereavement in the case of death in the faculty member’s immediate family or household.
+An academic employee may use up to five (5) calendar days from the accrued sick leave balance on each such occasion.
+When necessary, the Vice President for Instruction may approve additional days.
+In order to receive compensation for absences from duty due to bereavement and emergencies faculty shall comply with the following procedure:

 Absences from duty may be granted when a death or emergency requires the presence of faculty member.